H2OKing89/node-red_home_automation/docs/notifications/home_assistant_mobile_app.md

 ## Official Home Assistant Actionable Notification Literature

 > The following section is sourced from the official Home Assistant documentation.
-It provides YAML-based examples and detailed explanations for actionable notifications, which may be useful for advanced users or those integrating Node-RED with Home Assistant automations directly.
+> It provides YAML-based examples and detailed explanations for actionable notifications,
+> which may be useful for advanced users or those integrating Node-RED with Home Assistant automations directly.

 ### Actionable Notifications

 Actionable notifications are a unique type of notification as they allow the user to add buttons to the notification which can then send an event to Home Assistant once clicked.
-This event can then be used in an automation allowing you to perform a wide variety of actions.
+This event can then be used in an automation to perform a wide variety of actions.
 These notifications can be sent to either iOS or Android.

 Some useful examples of actionable notifications:

 - A notification is sent whenever motion is detected in your home while you're away or asleep.
   A "Sound Alarm" action button is displayed alongside the notification, that when tapped, will sound your burglar alarm.
 - Someone rings your front doorbell.
 You receive a notification with a live camera stream of the visitor outside along with action buttons to lock or unlock your front door.
 - Receive a notification whenever your garage door opens with action buttons to open or close the garage.

 Actionable notifications allow the user to send a command back to Home Assistant.

 #### iOS

 If you have multiple servers connected to an iOS or mac app, the notification actions will be fired on the server that sent the notification.

 #### Version Compatibility

 Category-based notifications on iOS and macOS are deprecated.
 See the migration guide for more info on converting existing notifications.

 #### Apple Watch